OpenEye Platform Support

 Definition of "platform"

 Platforms are defined as an operating system and processor type or as a cloud-based environment.
-OpenEye's Applications (GUI enabled) and Toolkits support the current OS version and widely-used legacy versions.
+OpenEye's Applications (GUI enabled) and Toolkits support the most recent OS version and widely-used legacy versions.
 OpenEye software is also available in Orion cloud-native modeling platform which can be directly accessed from your web browsers.

 Application vs. Toolkit platforms: Compiler support